Numerical extraction of de Haas - van Alphen frequencies from calculated band energies: Numerical method

-If an orbit has a frequency (cross-sectional area) which is greater than both of the adjacent orbits on the same sheet, or less than both of the adjacent orbits, it is taken to be extremal.
-Once all extremal orbits in the super cell have been selected, they are sorted by frequency, and those which have frequencies within 1\% of the next smallest orbit are taken to be multiple copies of the same orbit.
 Since the super cell contains more than one reciprocal unit cell, it is expected that multiple copies of a given extremal orbit will be found.
-The copies have their frequencies, effective masses and orbit types (electron = 1, hole = -1; useful for confirming that orbits of different type haven't been put on the same sheet) averaged, with standard deviations used to provide an indication of error bounds on these quantities.
+The copies have their transformed average coordinates, frequencies, effective masses and orbit types (electron = 1, hole = -1; useful for confirming that orbits of different type haven't been put on the same sheet) averaged, with standard deviations used to provide an indication of error bounds on these quantities.